svaderia/svaderia.github.io/README.md

 - [ ] Add Dark mode? [^3]
 - [ ] Create the *Blogs I like* and *Books I read*, along with *Tools I use*
 - [ ] Change the *All* page to *Recent* page, and have a button there that points to *All* page.
-- [ ] Add a new navigation on DSA page.
+- [ ] DSA Home page should point to the notes.
+The pages which are not yet categorised, should be the only one that appear in the *other* link.